MarvinKweyu/tambua-shamba/tambuashamba_server/README.md

 - Create a file `.env.prod` to contain production variables at the root of the project.
 - Generate a new secret key for production environments
 - Add the local environment variables to it while changing the allowed hosts, database details and any other information used on your production environment.

-## Project path and improvements
-- Add authentication for specific users to access the resources.

-- Intergration of asynchronous tasks.
-  Use celery and rabbitMQ to update farms from the CSV asynchronously.